j-bresson/j-bresson.github.io/projects.md

 </p>

 <p>
-While continuing to maintain and support OpenMusic, in recent years I started a new implementation of the environment as a context and outcome andfor several research projects, and I have progressively focused on what has now become <a href="https://cac-t-u-s.github.io/om-sharp/" target="_blank">OM#</a>.
+While continuing to maintain and support OpenMusic, in recent years I started a new implementation of the environment as a context and outcome of research projects, and progressively focused on what has now become <a href="https://cac-t-u-s.github.io/om-sharp/" target="_blank">OM#</a>.
 </p>

 <h4>Links:</h4>